enspiral/handbook/finances_variable_contributions.md

 The Variable Contribution process works like this:

 1. People complete the [variable contributions form](https://docs.google.com/a/enspiral.com/forms/d/1u1k6yGOjMBBTFful453A2mlPXurud0Ar6_neDil_8Xs/viewform) specifying how much they would like to donate gift to Enspiral Foundation.
-2. Enspiral Foundation sends an invoice to them for payment with two line items - one for any funds going to CoBudget and one for any funds going to core Foundation expenses.
+2. Enspiral Foundation sends an invoice to them for payment with two line items - one for any funds going to Cobudget and one for any funds going to core Foundation expenses.
 3. Once the invoice is paid, 50% of the amount is allocated to Enspiral Foundation's core costs and 50% to the user's [cobudget.co](http://cobudget.co) account for use in the collaborative funding process.

 People making Variable Contributions can choose to have an automatic repeating invoice sent for a recurring Variable Contribution each month.